adriansteffan/sharknado-ensemble/README.md

     ./setup_first.sh
     ```
 3. Download the prebuilt docker images from [TODO] and place the tar into the root of the project
-4. Put your dataset into the "data" directory (download the datasets from [the official challange page](https://www.clickbait-challenge.org/))
+4. Put your dataset into the "data" directory (download the datasets from [the official challenge page](https://www.clickbait-challenge.org/))
 5. Choose the models for the ensemble and put their names into [models_active.txt](models_active.txt).
-6. Run
-    ```
-    ./setup_second.sh
-    ```

 # Detailed Setup
 ## Using the prebuilt docker images

-#TODO
+#TODO A bundle of the docker images will be provided as soon as an agreement is met on how and where to host it.

 ## (Optional) Creating the docker images from the competition VMs using premade files

 This repository holds the files required to build your own docker images if you have acess to the Clickbait 2017 VMS on [TIRA](https://www.tira.io/task/clickbait-detection/).
 They are located in their corresponding folders in [image-buildfiles](image-buildfiles).
-Replace "VMNAME" with the username of the entry you are trying to containerize.
+( Replace "VMNAME" with the username of the entry you are trying to containerize in the next steps).

 1. Download the /home/VMNAME folder from the VM
 2. copy the contents of the image-buildfiles/VMNAME into the downloaded folder